borntofrappe/python-scripts/connect-four/README.md

 It seems necessary to use the `list` function as `reversed` returns a [reverse iterator](https://docs.python.org/3/library/functions.html#reversed).

-This leads to the correct index bottom to top, but it is then necessary to modify the value in the original grid starting from the end of the grid.
+This leads to the correct index bottom to top, but it is then necessary to modify the value in the original grid, starting from the end of the grid.

 ```py
 self.grid[len(self.grid) - 1 - index][column] = input